Internal Rate of Return (IRR) vs. Return on Investment (ROI)

 Return on investment is fairly easy to calculate.
 First, subtract the original cash investment from the current investment worth.
 This gives you the raw dollar value increase or decrease over the course of the investment.
 Second, divide this number by the original cash investment.
 Here’s the formula:

-formula to showcase how return on investment or cash on cash return are determined for potential investors
+Formula to showcase how return on investment or cash on cash return are determined for potential investors

 The resulting figure is expressed as a percentage increase or decrease on the original investment.